ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

    - [provider.tf](https://github.com/Cloud-Schematics/LAMP/blob/master/provider.tf) - variables related to the provider where provider username and api key needed.
    - [vm.tf](https://github.com/Cloud-Schematics/LAMP/blob/master/vm.tf) - server configuration file to deploy the VM with specified variables.

-3. Create a new file called: object-storage.tf and add the code below and save the file.
+3. Create a new file and name it **object-storage.tf**

+4. Add the code below inside the newly created file **object-storage.tf**.

-   **Note** the label "lamp_storage", we will later look for that in the logs to make sure Object Storage service added.
+   **Note** the label "lamp_storage", we will later look for that in the logs to make sure Object Storage service getting created.

    ```sh
    resource "ibm_object_storage_account" "lamp_storage" {